 Homemade toys can be tailored to provide just the amount of stimulation you need.
 Paintbrushes are ideal sex toys as they come in different shapes, sizes and textures, are easy to use, can be held in a hand, mouth or foot, are inexpensive and easy to clean.

 Mobility and motor control can have an impact both on the sort of toy you can hold, but also getting the toy to touch yourself (or a partner, or partners) where you want it.

-- If you can hold a toy and press it against your body but you tend to drop things as a result of spasms, there are vibrators that you can fit on your hand or finger.
-The most popular kind of toy like this is called the Fukuoku.
-This is a light weight but surprisingly powerful vibrator that fits on the finger.
+- If you can hold a toy and press it against your body but you tend to drop things as a result of spasms, there are finger vibrators that you can fit on your hand or finger.
+These are light weight but surprisingly powerful vibrators that fit on the finger.
 This is particularly useful if you drop things a lot as you don't have to keep picking it up.

 - For some people mobility means reaching is an issue.
-There are some toys that are light-weight but have long flexible shafts that help with reaching areas (Flex-A-Pleasure).
+There are some toys that are light-weight but have long flexible shafts that help with reaching areas.
 You may also be able to incorporate whatever assistive devices you use for reaching, with a sex toy.

 - You can also buy dildos that have suction cups on the base.
 Usually these are not strong enough to hold the dildo to a wall, but they will keep it grounded on the floor (or a chair) and keep it erect.

 - Handles and switches on sex toys are often terrible, and you may need to get a handle built up, or a switch adapted.